Ajedigray/fullstack-nanodegree-vm/README.md

-        newsdata.sql - sql file holding the news database logsdb.py - python file holding the queries and organizing them as plain text deliverables README.md - readme file detailing application specifics
+        newsdata.sql - sql file holding the news database logsdb.py - python file holding the queries and organizing them as plain text deliverables README.md - readme file detailing application specifics output.txt

 Operating Instructions

     Install and/or load linux os virtual machine or other virtual machine that can operate on postgresql database Pull fullstack-nanodegree-vm github repository
-    Run the virtual machine: use command vagrant up Log into virtual machine: use command vagrant ssh Open newsdata.zip - this will unzip newsdata.sql Run the logsdb.py file: python logsdb.py
+    Change directory to the vagrant directory: use command cd vagrant/ Run the virtual machine: use command vagrant up Log into virtual machine: use command vagrant ssh Once inside of the virtual machine, cd back into vagrant: cd /vagrant Open newsdata.zip - this will unzip newsdata.sql The logsdb.py file will query the news database and deliver the answers to the questions Run the logsdb.py file: python logsdb.py